stc252/imaginary-numbers/README.md

-for the actual_schedule.csv, weekly team opponents are in consecutive pairs.
+for the real_schedule.csv, weekly team opponents are in consecutive pairs.
 </br>
 For each week:
   team 1 plays team 2